 The term "Data Mesh" was first coined by Zhamak Dehghani from ThoughtWorks, which defines data mesh as "a socio-technical shift — a new approach to collecting, managing, and sharing data for analytical purposes."

-We can say, data mesh is an exciting new approach to designing and developing data architectures.
+We can say, that data mesh is an exciting new approach to designing and developing data architectures.
 Its design pattern breaks giant, monolithic enterprise data architectures into subsystems and domains.
-Data mesh’s decentralized strategy distributes data ownership to domain-specific teams and serves data-as-a-product.
+Data mesh's decentralized strategy distributes data ownership to domain-specific teams and serves data-as-a-product.
 The main objective of data mesh is to eliminate the challenges related to the availability and accessibility of data from its sources.

 Data mesh architecture is aimed to deliver the decentralized responsibility of data distribution to support scalability.
 In data mesh, data is broken down around specific business domains.
 Under this model, each business domain (sales, finance, customer services, HR, etc.) takes data ownership.
 Moreover, data mesh helps avoid data silos by adopting the concept of "data as a product" for each domain function.